00X30/WindWireless/about.md

 # About

-Learn more about the mission and the team behind Wind and Wireless.
+<p><strong>Our Mission:</strong> At Wind & Wireless, we spark curiosity and excitement for science, nature, and technology—empowering the next generation (starting with my own nieces and nephews!) to explore the wonders of flight, weather, and all things wireless.</p>